 The Buick Achievers Scholarship Program is one of the largest in the country.
-Since its inception in 2011, the program has provided $16.5 million to students desiring to study STEM fields, as well as those related to the auto industry.
+Since its inception in 2011, the program has provided more than $21 million to 3,300 students desiring to study STEM fields, as well as those related to the auto industry.
 Many of the recipients are the first in their families to pursue a secondary education.

 “With U.S. student loan debt now totaling more than $1 trillion, the impact the Buick Achievers Scholarship will have on these students is immeasurable,” said Vivian Pickard, president, GM Foundation.
 “They will have the freedom to attend and excel in college without the financial pressures most students face.”